Residential Battery Storage Program#

 The program is designed to align with the customer’s battery system warranty terms.

 The battery system must be programmed either for storing surplus solar energy to meet site loads or optimized to the Time-of-Day rate structure.
-The following battery systems are pre-approved:

 Customers shall support Fort Collins Utilities in accessing battery inverter operation data for monitoring purposes.